All posts

 These constraints made it clear that, at some point, Symbiosis would need to evolve.
 Moving to its own PoS validator layer had always been the logical next step toward gaining full control of its security, economics, and long‑term narrative.

-The Native PoS Launch
+The native PoS launch

-In July 2025, Symbiosis took that very step, launching its own Proof‑of‑Stake (PoS) and Delegated PoS (DPoS) framework
+In July 2025, Symbiosis took that very step, launching its own Proof‑of‑Stake (PoS) and Delegated PoS (DPoS) framework.

 This new model lets any SIS token holder run a validator node or delegate their stake, earning rewards for helping secure the network.
 It's a decisive break from the earlier reliance on a permissioned Proof‑of‑Authority relayer set.